tylerneylon/math/randnn/randnn.md

 This section visualizes how networks change as we add more layers to them.

 The word *deep* in *deep learning* refers to the fact that many of today's more sophisticated neural networks tend to have many layers.
-Continuing naturally in our progression from 1- to 2-layer networks, what do networks with 3 or more layers look like?
+Building on our progression from 1- to 2-layer networks, what do networks with 3 or more layers look like?